Home > About > COVID

 COVID Safety Information

-As the CDC provides new guidance COVID/FLU/Respiratory Virus, please take care of yourself, and the Pikes Peak community.
+The U.S. Centers for Disease Control and Prevention (CDC) has provided new guidance on preventing the spread of COVID/FLU/Respiratory Virus, so please take care of yourself, and the Pikes Peak community.
 With that in mind, please:

 Practice Proper Hygiene: